 Winner by 12%

-M&M Tool and Machinery rates % higher than The Home Depot on Compensation Culture Ratings vs The Home Depot Ratings based on looking at 8498 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does your company give annual bonuses?" and "Do you believe you're paid fairly?".
+M&M Tool and Machinery rates % higher than The Home Depot on Compensation Culture Ratings vs The Home Depot Ratings based on looking at 8540 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "Are you satisfied with your stock/equity compensation?".

 Team Culture Ratings vs The Home Depot